-- You can have a light meal, for example, toast and a clear liquid up until 3 hours before the procedure. - You can drink water, apple juice, clear tea or black coffee (no milk) up to your appointment time. - You must have someone accompany you home because of the medication you receive during the procedure.
-However, no one can accompany you in the procedure room or the recovery room. - Avoid alcohol or street drugs for 48 hours before the procedure in order to prevent serious complications. - Do not take Aspirin within 3 days of the procedure and 7 days afterwards.
-If you need to take Aspirin every day for medical reasons, let the nurse know at your initial appointment. - Take your usual medications on the morning of the procedure with a sip of water. - Do not drive a vehicle or sign any legal or important documents for 24 hours after the procedure. - Make sure that you are not alone with young children for 24 hours after the procedure.
+- You can have a light meal, for example, toast and a clear liquid up until 3 hours before the procedure. - You can drink water, apple juice, clear tea or black coffee up to your appointment time. - You must have someone accompany you home because of the medication you receive during the procedure.
+However, no one can accompany you in the procedure room or the recovery room.
+You can also take a taxi. - Avoid alcohol or street drugs for 48 hours before the procedure in order to prevent serious complications. - Do not take Aspirin within 3 days of the procedure and 7 days afterwards.
+If you need to take Aspirin every day for medical reasons, let the nurse know at your initial appointment. - Take your usual medications on the morning of the procedure with a sip of water. - Do not drive a vehicle or sign any legal or important documents for 24 hours after the procedure. - If you have young children, make a plan for someone help you care for them for 24 hours after the procedure.